AndrewMicallef/clean-read/README.md

             (I don't like that solution as it increases the transaction cost for the user and makes them less likely to want to lucidify the text)

 ---
+##Mechanism of action

+The basic principle is this program grabs all text nested under the HTML p (for paragraph) tags, removes all other markup, and then searches for patterns matching the "Bracket, ((name, comma,) x I date) x J, close Bracket" format.

+---